edgepointlearning/edgepointlearning.github.io/collections/_posts/NIKKI-SAMPLE.md

 {% asset 'blog/2014/2014-01-01-cat-treat.jpg'
    alt='A well-behaved cat'
-   class='marginBot marginTop'
-   magick:resize='1170' %}
-{: .wideImage }

-If your new employees need equipment or software for training, make sure they have it.
-Do they need access to upper management or HR to ask questions?
-Include that in your training resources.

-{% asset 'blog/2014/2014-01-01-cat-treat.jpg'
-   alt='A well-behaved cat'
    magick:resize='1170' @pic %}

 If your new employees need equipment or software for training, make sure they have it.
 Do they need access to upper management or HR to ask questions?
 Include that in your training resources.